dgrnbrg/piplin/doc/intro.md

   (connect Vsync false))
 ```

 Try simulating this module.
-Noice that it cannot be simulated as-is!
+Notice that it cannot be simulated as-is!
 Instead, we get a NullPointerException in the function `piplin.modules/make-connection`.
 This is because we haven't connected anything to the input `sw`, so our simulation will be missing data!
 We can write a "testbench", a program that stimulates the outputs so that we can observe the outputs.
 Here's a simple one that turns the switches on one at a time:

 ```clojure
 (defmodule testbench []